 As you click on each result in the Page URL column, you’re presented with a list of pages that share the same title tag, which is displayed in the second column:

 Unless there’s a good reason for it, such as using the same title for content in different languages (see above), it’s important to make the necessary changes from your technical SEO site audit.

 3. Creating Content That Drives Search Traffic

-Content is the backbone of a thriving business and on page SEO is the backbone of content marketing.
-You’ve probably heard the saying, “content is king.”
-But, there is way more to successful content marketing than just “content.”
-You have to publish the kind of content that will drive traffic and grow your business.
+Content is the backbone of a thriving business and on-page SEO is the backbone of content marketing.
+To find success here, though, you have to publish the kind of content that will drive traffic and grow your business.

 These days, your customers are smarter than you think.
 You have to be willing to listen to and learn from them – their search for solutions motivates them to ask certain questions.
 Those questions can tell you exactly what they want most from you.